jkatofsky/iMessageDB/README.md

 ## Troubleshooting

 Depending on your system's configurations, an error may be thrown when trying to read the database.
-In this case, go to ```System Preferences > Security and Privacy > Privacy > Full Disk Access``` and check the box beside whichever editor or terminal from which you are running your code.
+In this case, go to ```System Preferences > Security and Privacy > Privacy > Full Disk Access``` and check the box beside the editor or terminal from which you are running your code.